Stocks rise on Wall Street, led by tech, banks; oil near $79

+The rally, which lost some momentum in the final hour of trading, left the S&P 500 1.1% higher.
+About 73% of the companies in the benchmark index rose.

-Technology stocks did much of the heavy lifting for the broader market.
-Chipmaker Nvidia rose 4% and Microsoft rose 2.2%.
-Communications stocks also made solid gains after losing ground a day prior.
-Netflix rose 5.8%.
+Technology stocks did much of the heavy lifting for the broader market, which helped drive the Nasdaq 1.3% higher, its biggest gain since Aug.
+23. Chipmaker Nvidia rose 3.6% and Microsoft gained 2%.

+Communications stocks also made solid gains after losing ground the day before.
+Netflix rose 5.2%.
+Utilities and real estate stocks were the only laggards in the S&P 500.

+The gains mark a reversal in the market’s overall trajectory in recent weeks.
+The S&P 500 fell 4.8% in September, its first monthly drop since January.
+After steadily losing ground since it set an all-time high Sept.
+2, the index slipped Tuesday below its 100-day moving average of 4,354.
+That sends a signal to traders that the index has reached “a good level of support for stocks to trade higher,” said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management.

 People are also reading…

-The rally marks a reversal in the market's broad trend lower in September, the S&P 500's first monthly drop since January.
-The benchmark index has been mostly losing ground since it set an all-time on Sept.
-2. It's now near its 100-day moving average of 4,354, which sends a signal to traders that the index has reached “a good level of support for stocks to trade higher,” said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management.

-“Today's activity is primarily in response to the weakness we’ve experienced over the last 10 days or so,” he said.
-“We’re now on the doorstep of third-quarter releases, which in our view will show earnings are growing, and that's a basis for stocks to trend higher.”

 Bond yields gained ground.
 The 10-year Treasury rose to 1.53% from 1.49% late Monday.
 Rising bond yields helped lift banks, which rely on higher yields to charge more lucrative interest on loans.
-Bank of America rose 2.5%.
+Bank of America rose 2% and Citigroup added 1.7%.

 Energy prices continued rising.
 U.S. oil rose 1.7% to $78.93 per barrel.
 Natural gas futures jumped 9.5%.
 Rising energy prices have been steadily pushing gasoline prices higher.
 The average price for a gallon of gas in the U.S. is $3.20, up more than $1 from a year ago, according to AAA.